 3. Let us take another look at how Germany’s technology sector performed in the last 20 to 30 years:

-We see that German innovation centered on producing small widgets that fitted into other widgets that were fitted into machines.
+German innovation centered on producing small widgets that fitted into other widgets that were fitted into machines.
 Small, niche products that were needed to bolster the emerging East Asian markets, and to bind European countries by the supply chain to the industrial juggernaut that was standing in the middle of Europe.

-Germany’s comparative advantage lay in its unique ability to tie up design and horsepower into one compact machine.
+Finally, Germany’s comparative advantage lay in its unique ability to tie up design and horsepower into one compact machine.
 It was precisely this technological craftsmanship that nobody else was able to reproduce at a comparative price level.
 It obviously helped that competitors were never catching up in terms of innovation and quality control, and the innovation gap persisted for a while.
 It was hard for competitors to make cars just as reliable as German ones.
 This gap has now closed, but the cost base remains high due to high levels of unionization.
 This meant German companies were able to export to China, but at the same time consumption on goods and services sold in Germany has not increased very much at all.
 As we all know, consumption is a major component of GDP.
 In fact, consumption is the most significant part of GDP in Western countries.

 German exports have increased dramatically, even compared to the period up to the recession in 2007.
 But when adjusted to inflation, salaries have not increased on par with productivity, and there is now a productivity gap.
 What does that mean for East Germany?
 It has meant even lower salaries in East Germany and in Eastern Europe, less unionization, it means access to the markets of Eastern Europe, and a large and growing consumer market in Eastern Europe where car manufacturers find a growing middle class.
 The new Silk Road crosses Eastern Europe, and snails right into East Germany.
 So now you have the choice: You no longer have to ship high-tech electric vehicles through the Netherlands, you can send components of electric vehicles to East Asia across Central Asia, along the vast rail network that is being created.